fooof-tools/fooof/README.md

 ## Contribute

-`FOOOF` welcomes and encourages contributions from the community!
+This project welcomes and encourages contributions from the community!

-If you have an idea of something to add to FOOOF, please start by opening an [issue](https://github.com/fooof-tools/fooof/issues).
+If you have an idea of something to add, please start by opening an [issue](https://github.com/fooof-tools/fooof/issues).

-When writing code to add to FOOOF, please follow the [Contribution Guidelines](https://github.com/fooof-tools/fooof/blob/master/CONTRIBUTING.md), and also make sure to follow our
+When writing code for this project, please follow the [Contribution Guidelines](https://github.com/fooof-tools/fooof/blob/master/CONTRIBUTING.md), and also make sure to follow our
 [Code of Conduct](https://github.com/fooof-tools/fooof/blob/master/CODE_OF_CONDUCT.md).

 ## Quickstart

-FOOOF is object oriented, and uses a similar object organization as used in scikit-learn.
+FOOOF is object oriented, and uses a similar approach as used in scikit-learn.

 The algorithm works on frequency representations, that is power spectra in linear space.